CompTIA 220-1201 Guide: A+ Core 1

 Starting point Protect these chapters first Why

 new help-desk learner 3.
 Hardware, 2.
-Networking, then 5.
+Network, then 5.
 Troubleshooting most misses come from compatibility basics and weak fault classification

 pairing Core 1 with Core 2 3.
 Hardware, 2.
-Networking, 5.
+Network, 5.
 Troubleshooting Core 1 provides the hardware and path model that later OS and security questions depend on

 If two answers both sound right